solaroptic/grow-waco/README.md

 Additionally, I learned:

+- Sending authentication emails.
+A new frontier for me and a critical step for authentication.

 - better server-side code and error checking

 - react-table - A very different take on setting up a table in react, quite handy after the setup